Welcome to our Governors’ section.

 The school governors play a key role in the life and running of Park Walk Primary School.
 The board is an elected body drawn from the school’s various stakeholders including parents, staff and the local community.
 It has important legal powers and has strategic oversight of the school and its activities.

-Other roles of the governing body are to:
+Other roles of the Board of Governors are to:

 *promote high standards of achievement

 *act as a ‘critical friend’ to the school

 *provide robust monitoring and evaluation of school performance